guykuo/XGIMI-Titan-Noir-Max-ESP32-C6-IR-to-BLE/README.md

 # Installing This Software on ESP32

 ## 1\.
 Clone or copy this directory to your computer.
-Cloning and downloading controls are within Gitbub green "<> Code" button.
+Cloning and downloading controls are within Github green "<> Code" button.

 <img width="400" alt="gihub directory clone" src="https://github.com/user-attachments/assets/f7c4ce8f-e0fb-49c3-a893-f6e6023dad4e" />

+Expand the downloaded archive.

 <br>

-### Create a virtual environment, and install the pinned tools
+## 2\.
+Create a virtual environment, and install needed tools
-## Change working director of Powershell or Terminal to be the folder containing this Git
+### Change working directory of Powershell or Terminal to be the folder containing this Git

 Launch PowerShell or Terminal (which depends on your OS).